Grand Morne Rock Climbing

 Routes range from 15m to 120m in length and from 5.2 to 5.12b in difficulty.
 Most routes have fixed rappel/belay bolted anchors.
 Rappelling is the best way to descend.

 The rock is sharp and routes can be dirty due to lack of traffic.
-There are some loose blocks so wear a helmet.
+There are some loose blocks so wear a helmet and keep away from the base of the cliff when people are climbing above.

 Camping on platforms is possible at the top.